 Multiplying 4.5 by 1.75 gives a basic hourly rate of ~8 USD.

 Add Fixed Expenses

-It is very easy to calculate these expenses.
+It is straightforward to calculate these expenses.

-Ideally if you want to be earning 50k, on a very conservative basis your fixed expense will be in the range of 25k to 30k.
+Ideally, if you want to be earning 50k, on a very conservative basis, your fixed expense will be in the range of 25k to 30k.
 A factor of 1.5 to 1.6.